-- the donor agencies often present unforeseen obstacles in the search for new sources of funding.
-These may be caused by a lack of experience with the widely different donor requirements and procedures on the part of the network's coordinating secretary, or by the fear of potential new donors that investments on their part would not receive sufficient recognition because of the network's previous strong association with one long-time donor. - private industry has little interest in funding research networks.
-Whereas some firms may show interest in collaborating in specific research projects,32 or in buying specific research and consulting services from individual member institutes,33 they are definitely not prepared to fund network coordination expenses.
-Granting one or two exceptions, public-private partnerships as a promising new funding mechanism for North-South research networks will remain a dream.
-As CBN's coordinator formulated it firmly: 'Clearly, in my opinion, no there are not, because if there were, I would have found them by now!'34
+- □ the donor agencies often present unforeseen obstacles in the search for new sources of funding.
+These may be caused by a lack of experience with the widely different donor requirements and procedures on the part of the network's coordinating secretary,28 or by the fear of potential new donors that investments on their part would not receive sufficient recognition because of the network's previous strong association with one long-time donor.29 - private industry has little interest in funding research networks.
+Whereas some firms may show interest in collaborating in specific research projects,30 or in buying specific research and consulting services from individual member institutes,31 they are defi-